GeekCash/node-sentinel/README.md

 ```

 ### 4. Allow RPC IP
-If you run sentinel for multiple masternodes, you need to configure rpcallowip to allow sentinel to connect to this MN.
+If you run sentinel for multiple masternodes, you need to configure rpcallowip to allow sentinel to connect to this MN and restart GeekCash Daemon.
 ```
 rpcuser=root
 rpcpassword=pass